 Discovery tours around the megaliths of southern Morbihan

-The megaliths of Carnac and the banks of the Morbihan are in the process of being added to UNESCO's World Heritage List .
+The megaliths of Carnac and the shores of the Morbihan are officially inscribed on the UNESCO World Heritage List World Heritage List on July 12, 2025.
 Hiking and biking trails invite you to discover them, offering you an exceptional immersion in the heart of a thousand-year-old heritage.

 Find all the walks below and download the application Loopi application to start a tour.
 The illustrated discovery map of the megaliths of Carnac and the Morbihan shores is available free of charge from tourist offices.